 What About The Other 333 Solutions?

 While we believe data is key to creating insights it can be easy to be overwhelmed by it.
-Our ambition is to create a comprehensive overview and provide actionable innovation intelligence for your Proof of Concept (PoC), partnership, or investment targets.
+Our ambition is to create a comprehensive overview and provide actionable innovation intelligence so you can achieve your goals faster.
 The 5 building information modeling startups showcased above are promising examples out of 338 we analyzed for this article.
-To identify the most relevant solutions based on your specific criteria and collaboration strategy, get in touch.
+To identify the most relevant solutions based on your specific criteria, get in touch.